matthijsgroen/fp-experiments/posts/1-intro.md

 like fun to build something like that for myself.

-So I decided to create a challenge for myself, to learn more about Functional Programming, and playing around with the concept of Parser Combinators.
+So I decided to create a challenge for myself, to learn more about Functional Programming and playing around with the concept of Parser Combinators.

 # The Challenge

-Since I'm more of a learning by doing kind of guy, and work only in JavaScript nowadays, I opened my editor and defined the following challenge:
+Since I'm more of a learning by doing kind of guy and work only in JavaScript nowadays, I opened my editor and defined the following challenge in a `challenge.js` file:

 ```javascript
 const data = `